c-spark/cspark-ts-sdk/README.md

 // or
 const spark = new Spark({ logger: 'warn' });
 // or
-const spark = new Spark({ logger: { colorful: false, timestamp: false, logLevels: ['warn', 'error'] } });
+const spark = new Spark({ logger: { colorful: false, logLevels: ['warn', 'error'] } });
 ```

 ## API Parity

-The SDK aims to provide over time a full parity with the Spark API.
+The SDK aims to provide over time full parity with the Spark API.
 The following
 APIs are currently supported:

 [Authentication API](./docs/authentication.md) - for generating access tokens using: